 - The dates, times and frequency with which you access our services.

-Please note that the above list of categories of personal data we may collect is not exhaustive.
+Please note that the above categories are not an exhaustive list.

-If you are a Venture Up Ltd. customer, we need to collect and use information about you, or individuals at your organisation, in the course of providing you services such as: finding Candidates who are the right fit for you or your organisation; and/or notifying you of content published by Venture Up Ltd. which is likely to be relevant and useful to you.
+If you are a Venture Up Ltd. customer, we need to collect and use information about you or individuals at your organisation in the course of providing you services.
+This can include: finding candidates who are the right fit for you or your organisation; and/or notifying you of content published by Venture Up Ltd. which is likely to be relevant and useful to you.

-The data we collect about Clients is limited.
+The data we collect about our clients is limited.
 We generally only need to have your contact details or the details of individual contacts at your organisation (such as their names, telephone numbers and email addresses) to enable us to ensure that our relationship runs smoothly.
-We also hold information relating to your online engagement with Candidate profiles and other material published by Venture Up Ltd., which we use to ensure that our marketing communications to you are relevant and timely.
+We also hold information relating to your online engagement with candidate profiles and other material published by Venture Up Ltd., which we use to ensure that our marketing communications for/with you are relevant and timely.
 We may also hold extra information that someone in your organisation has chosen to tell us.
 If we need any additional personal data for any reason, we will let you know.

 PEOPLE WHOSE DATA WE RECEIVE FROM CANDIDATES AND STAFF, SUCH AS REFEREES AND EMERGENCY CONTACTS

-In order to provide Candidates with suitable employment opportunities safely and securely and to provide for every eventuality for them and our Staff, we need some basic background information.
-We only ask for very basic contact details, so that we can get in touch with you either for a reference or because you’ve been listed as an emergency contact for one of our Candidates or Staff members.
+In order to provide candidates with suitable employment opportunities and to provide for every eventuality for them and our staff, we need some basic background information.
+We only ask for very basic contact details, so that we can get in touch with you either for a reference or because you’ve been listed as an emergency contact for one of our candidates or staff members.

 How do we collect your data?